Danube vilayet: Borders and administrative divisions

+In 1868, the Sanjak of Niš was detached and made part of the Prizren Vilayet.

+In 1876, the Sanjak of Niš and the Sanjak of Sofia were spun off into the short-lived Sofia Vilayet but were subsequently annexed to the Vilayets of Adrianople and Kosovo Vilayets only a year later, in 1877.

 Government

 Midhat Pasha was the first governor of the vilayet (1864–1868).
 During his time as a governor, steamship lines were established on the Danube River; the Ruse-Varna railroad was completed; agricultural credit cooperatives providing farmers with low-interest loans were introduced; tax incentives were also offered to encourage new industrial enterprises.

 The first official vilayet newspaper in the Ottoman Empire, Tuna/Dunav, was published in both Ottoman Turkish and Bulgarian and had both Ottoman and Bulgarian editors.
 Its editors in chief included Ismail Kemal and Ahmed Midhat Efendi.

 The vilayet had an Administrative Assembly that included state officials appointed by the Ottoman government as well as six representatives (three Muslims and three non-Muslims) elected from among the inhabitants of the province.
 Non-Muslims also participated in the provincial criminal and commercial courts that were based on a secular code of law and justice.
 Mixed Muslim-Christian schools were also introduced, but this reform was abolished after it was met by strong opposition by the populace.